anabatsh/PROTES/workflow.md

     rm -r ./dist && python setup.py sdist bdist_wheel && twine upload dist/*
     ```

-5. Reinstall the package from `pypi` and check that installed version is new:
+5. Reinstall the package from `pypi` and check that the installed version is new:
     ```bash
     pip uninstall protes -y && pip install --no-cache-dir --upgrade protes
     ```